-On earth a bounty not indulged on high; And downward look for heaven's superior praise!

-First-born of ether! high in fields of light!
+Still more-this theme is man's, and man's alone; Their vast appointments reach it not: they see On earth a bounty not indulged on high; And downward look for heaven's superior praise!
+440 First-born of ether! high in fields of light!
 View man, to see the glory of your God!

-Still more-this theme is man's, and man's alone;

-Could angels envy, they had envied here;

-And some did envy; and the rest, though gods,

-Their vast appointments reach it not: they see

-Yet still gods unredeem'd (their triumphs man,

-Tempted to weigh the dust against the skies),

-They less would feel, though more adorn, my theme.

-They sung creation (for in that they shared);

-How rose in melody, that child of love!

-Creation's great superior, man! is thine; 450

-Thine is redemption; they just gave the key:

-'Tis thine to raise, and eternize, the song;

-Though human, yet divine; for should not this

-Raise man o'er man, and kindle seraphs here?
+Could angels envy, they had envied here; And some did envy; and the rest, though gods, Yet still gods unredeem'd (their triumphs man, Tempted to weigh the dust against the skies), They less would feel, though more adorn, my theme.
+They sung creation (for in that they shared); How rose in melody, that child of love!
+Creation's great superior, man! is thine; 450 Thine is redemption; they just gave the key: 'Tis thine to raise, and eternize, the song: Though human, yet divine; for should not this Raise man o'er man, and kindle seraphs here?

+Night Fourth